Caroline Garcia savors huge 2022 and sets Grand Slam goal

 Garcia doesn’t feel a sensation of relief surrounding the big wins she achieved in 2022, but rather believes that she has increased expectations from both herself and externally.

 “Is it a relief for me?
-I do not know.
+I don’t know.
 Yes and no,” she wrote.

 Garcia says that while she takes confidence from the season she has had, her experiences and past wins don’t make snatching a Grand Slam title easier.